-- Scoville heat units (SHU): 1,000 – 1,500
+- Scoville heat units (SHU): 1,000 – 1,500 SHU

-How hot is aji panca?(SHU), which is the same range as the very mild poblano pepper.
+It’s no more than a mild simmer.
+Its heat range is 1,000 to 1,500 Scoville heat units (SHU), which is the same range as the very mild poblano pepper.
 Compared to our jalapeño reference point that’s two to eight times milder.
 But let’s also compare it to its Peruvian cousin, the aji amarillo.
 It ranges from 30,000 to 50,000 SHU, which places the aji panca a whopping 20 to 50 times milder.
 Don’t let their relation full you – they live in two separate worlds of the pepper scale.